MaxiPalle/ACMECertificateAutomation/letsencrypt-automatization.md

 The actual build pipeline is referenced as a template file.

-Here is an example for a certificate for the FQDN 'blog.partly-cloudy.de':
+Here is an example for a certificate for the FQDN 'www.example.org':

 ```yaml
 name: 0.0.$(Build.BuildId)